Coron Birding at its best

 December, the days leading to Christmas, as usual was hectic.
 But we had three half day bird tours, two of which I was able to lead.
-And of course, when your guest only has a few short precious hours to bird, you where one has the highest probablility of seeing Coron's Avian treasures, Capayas Creek Kingfisher Preserve.
+And of course, when your guest only has a few short precious hours to bird, you bring him/her to a place with the highest probablility of seeing Coron's Avian treasures, Capayas Creek Kingfisher Preserve.

 Our December 14 tour was for two young ladies, sisters of Indian descent, from Australia.
 And their half-day tour netted them twenty-six (26) species including the Three Kings (Ruddy, Blue-eared, and Rufous-backed Kingfishers, the starbirds of CCKP).
 Most, if not all of these 26, were lifers for our guests.
 Here are some photos from said tour.